ispot-main/bitbucket-github-migrator/readme.md

 # BTG
-A program for migrating from Bitbucket to Github
+A program for migrating repos from a Bitbucket Cloud workspace to a Github organization

 ## Usage